By: Licensed Mold Assessor Brad Fishbein

 There is a dark side to the mold industry that you simply have to know...

-When referring to a mold removal company and a mold remediation company, both of these terms are used interchangeably.
+When referring to mold removal and a mold remediation company, both of these terms are used interchangeably as they both refer to mold cleanup.

 If we are getting technical...